mhashem/pytorch_udacity_scholarship/notes/Lesson-2/notes.md

 * You have to tune a learning rate hyperparameter  αα .
 * With a well-turned mini-batch size, usually it outperforms either gradient descent or stochastic gradient descent (particularly when the training set is large).

+> **What you should remember**:

+* Shuffling and Partitioning are the two steps required to build mini-batches
+* Powers of two are often chosen to be the mini-batch size, e.g., 16, 32, 64, 128.

 ### Exercise Implementation

 #### 1. Gradient Descent